managedcoder/PVAAudioCodesCC/README.md

 ```

 2) **Import the PVA Contact Center Accelerator Solution**
-The PVA Contact Center Assistant has been shared as a Power Virtual Agent solution when will need
+The PVA Contact Center Assistant has been shared as a Power Virtual Agent solution that will need
 to be imported into your Power Virtual Agent environment.
 The easiest way to do that is to watch
 [this short 2 minute video](https://www.microsoft.com/en-us/videoplayer/embed/RE4CsHl?postJsllMsg=true)
 that explain how to import a solution or follow the instructions [here](https://docs.microsoft.com/en-us/power-virtual-agents/authoring-export-import-bots#import-the-solution-with-your-bot).